 A dishwasher that quits mid-cycle stacks up dishes fast.
 Most calls we get fall into three buckets.
 Plates come out gritty, water pools under the unit, or the panel goes dark and nothing starts.
 Each one points to a specific part.
 Gritty dishes usually mean a clogged filter or worn spray arm.
 Standing water points to the drain pump or check valve.
 A dead panel is often the door latch switch or control board.
-We diagnose the actual failed part instead of guessing, then quote the fix before we touch anything.
+The technician diagnoses the actual failed part instead of guessing, then quotes the fix before any work starts.

 Common dishwasher problems in San Diego homes